digipet007/Giphy-Search/README.md

 # Giphy Search Engine

-This is a dynamic Javascript, jQuery, and Ajax-powered app that makes API calls to the Giphy search engine.
+This is a dynamic Javascript, jQuery, and Giphy-powered GIF search engine.
 Type your search requests into the search bar.
 Uses local storage to bookmark your favorite searches.
-Click the teal buttons to generate the still gifs.
-Click each gif to pause and play.
+Click the teal or yellow buttons to generate the still GIF.
+Click each GIF to pause and play.

 ### Prerequisites